ProjectSidewalk/sidewalk-data-analysis/R/stats_for_paper.md

 2. Took a step
 3. Completed first mission
 4. Completed second mission
+5. And so on...

-Of the 575 people who finished the tutorial, 436 took a step (76%), 284 finished at least one mission afterwards (49%), 164 completed at least two missions afterwards (29%), and 164 did at least eight missions afterwards (29%).
+Of the 575 people who finished the tutorial, 444 took a step (77%), 284 finished at least one mission afterwards (49%), 163 completed at least two missions afterwards (28%), and 22 did at least 10 missions afterwards (4%).

 ![](stats_for_paper_files/figure-markdown_github/public.deployment.user.dropoff.plot-1.png)